rpturbina/homework-spotify-app/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and built to do my homework for Generasi Gigih 2.0 - Frontend Engineering Path
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and built to do my homework for Generasi Gigih 2.0 - Frontend Engineering Track

 ## **Update**

+### **Homework - Module 4 - Session 2 - React Router**

+* Move the create playlist page URL to /create-playlist
+* The Create Playlist page only accessible when user already login.
+If user haven't logged in, redirect to root URL (/)
+* For the root URL (/)
+  * If user haven't logged in, show the Login link
+  * If user already logged in,redirect to Create Playlist page

 ### **Homework - Module 4 - Session 1 - Redux**